I love being able to fix problems myself and then share the success story with others. We are living in the DIY

 What Happens If Water Flow Stops Prematurely?

 Water flow will stop should the pump become plugged or clogged with twigs.
 Simply brush them away from the base of the pump and it should resume functioning.
 Plugging/clogging will not damage the pump.
-The worst case scenario would be having to unscrew the baseplate of the pump and doing a more thorough cleaning.
-Only 4 small screws hold the baseplate in place so this is an easy exercise should it need doing.
+The worst-case scenario would be having to unscrew the baseplate of the pump and doing a more thorough cleaning.
+Only four small screws hold the baseplate in place, so this is an easy exercise should it need doing.
 Ensure good flow resumes by actually seeing it, don't just assume it has done so.